ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/emqx/index.md

 ![emqx_cloud_nat_gateway](./images/emqx_cloud_nat_gateway.png)

 Once it has been created, you will find the public IP address in the widget.
-Please note that if you select “Connect from a specific location” during ClickHouse Cloud setup, you will need to add this IP address to the whitelist.
+Please note that if you select "Connect from a specific location" during ClickHouse Cloud setup, you will need to add this IP address to the whitelist.

 ## Integration EMQX Cloud with ClickHouse Cloud